- About the Major

 - College Park Scholars: Media, Self and Society

 When applying to the University of Maryland, freshman candidates may indicate the Philip Merrill College of Journalism as their major of choice.
 The college is one of nine Limited Enrollment Programs at the University of Maryland, which means that the college's admissions standards are higher than the university's.
 Therefore available freshmen seats may be limited and access to those seats will be on a competitive basis based on high school scholastic performance.

 All new students will need to meet certain criteria prior to the completion of 45 semester credits to be allowed to continue as a journalism major.
-Those criteria include an earned grade of "C-" or higher in ENGL 101, Math 110 or higher, completion of three distributive studies (CORE or General Education) requirements and an earned grade of "C-" or higher in JOUR 201.
+Those criteria include an earned grade of "C-" or higher in ENGL 101, Math 110 or higher and an earned grade of "C-" or higher in JOUR 201.
 Prior to enrolling in JOUR 201, students must pass JOUR200U as well as JOUR181U or the JOUR181U grammar competency exam.
 Students not meeting all of these requirements will be denied continued enrollment in the college, necessitating a change of major should they wish to continue at the University of Maryland.